micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [Stay in] - 待在家里.
 To remain at home or indoors, rather than going out.
 #### [Return to Q Index](#section1)

-## <a name="question6"></a>Q6:   Please give me an example including "charge late fees","loacal rental store","membership card","to order in".{Story-style.  love, romantic}
+## <a name="question6"></a>Q6:   Please give me an example including "charge late fees","loacal rental store","membership card","to order in".%Story-style.  love, romantic%

 #### A6: